-1. Readings.
+1. Readings:

 The primary text we will use for this course is...
 Howell, D. C. (2007).
 Statistical Methods for Psychology (6th edition).
 This is a good all-purpose statistics book and it is currently the text that is used in the first course of the graduate statistics sequence in psychology at the University of Oregon.
 Since much of the Howell text will cover the material in greater depth than we will go in this course, the assigned reading for each topic (on the last page of the syllabus) is selective.
 Howell provides a good reference book as you move forward in your exploration of data analysis and for this reason I encourage you to get a current copy and to keep it.
-If, however, you are unable to purchase a copy, there is one on reserve at the library.

 You may also be given supplemental reading materials for certain topics.
 When this is the case, you will either be supplied with a photocopy of the reading or it will be made available online.